demandio/ember-prerender/README.md

     npm install

-Set the environment variables to match your environment or edit the configuration in server.js.
+Copy or edit the ./app/default.js configuration file to match your app's environment.

-Run the service:
+Run the service (with the environment variable containing the name of the app config file):

+    export APP="default"
     node server.js

 ## Ember Prerender Event ##